aardgoose/CaveView.js/tiles.md

 ### Custom Tiles

 The custom tile format supported uses the same [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) tiling scheme as OpenStreetMap.
-The default DTM resolution is
+The default DTM resolution is tile size ( width or height ) / 127.
+By creaing DTM Tiles for a range of zoom levels, high resolution terrains can be displayed effeciently.
+Note: because of the nature of the [Web Mercator](https://epsg.io/3857) projection used by Slippy Maps, the x and y resolutions very by latitude.